 Activities : Birding, Child-Friendly, Hiking, Kayaking, Photography, Snorkeling, Triple/Quad Cabins

-Free Chronicle: Receive a free video chronicle of your trip, compliments of ExpeditionTrips!
+Receive a FREE DVD chronicle of your trip, compliments of ExpeditionTrips!

 For some reason, the whales here seem to be friendlier than they are elsewhere.
 It’s not unusual for mothers and calves to approach the boats, the calves often playing hide and seek.

 This itinerary is subject to change.
-ExpeditionTrips.com is not responsible for itinerary changes.
+ExpeditionTrips is not responsible for itinerary changes.

-Reverse Itinerary (La Paz to San Carlos): 3/17/2019
+Reverse Itinerary (La Paz/San Carlos): 3/16/2020, 3/15/2021

 Lindblad-National Geographic Certified Photo Instructor: